-Daikin's precision-engineered gear driven design allows for lighter components, less vibration, and ability to select gear ratios that will provide the optimum impeller speed for your application.
+Daikin Applied's precision-engineered gear driven design allows for lighter components, less vibration, and ability to select gear ratios that will provide the optimum impeller speed for your application.
 Older direct-drive designs must use large, heavy impellers to reach similar tip speeds, which cause more vibration and greater stress on shaft and motor during unexpected electrical interruptions.

-The compact design and lighter weight components allow for efficient hydrodynamic bearings to be used (079-126 compressor models).
+The compact design and lighter weight components allow for efficient hydrodynamic bearings to be used.
 This means that during operation, the shaft is supported on a film of lubricant, with no shaft-to-bearing contact, providing theoretical infinte life bearings under normal circumstances.
-The design simplicity of the Daikin centrifugal compressors provides increased durability and reliable performance.
-For the 160 compressor, an anti-friction bearing is used due to the increased weight of stator motor.
+The design simplicity of the Daikin Applied centrifugal compressors provides increased durability and reliable performance.